gemography/web-internship-cc/README.md

 - Do not forget documentation.
 Or how are we going to evaluate your work if we can't init the project on our machines?
 - Put more focus on code quality and less on speed.
 Don't hack something quickly, take your time and craft something clean.

+## Questions?

+Asking questions is highly recommended in this exercise.
+Do not assume anything!

+If you have any questions or feedback, don't hesitate to contact us via zakaria@hiddenfounders.com

 ## Once you're done with the app

 Put the code of your project on Github and send the URL to zakaria@hiddenfounders.com

-## Questions?

-If you have any questions or feedback, don't hesitate to contact us via zakaria@hiddenfounders.com

 ## Useful links & resources